Updated to reflect current data: July 19, 2021

 Other more complex stablecoins (such as Maker’s Dai) are borrowed against locked collateral and destroyed when the loans are repaid.
 But we'll spare you the details, since we're focusing on USDC and USDT.

-Why did stablecoins grow so much last year?
+Why did stablecoins grow so much in 2021?

 The economic data speaks for itself.
-Stablecoins exploded in 2020.
-Total stablecoin supply ballooned by more than 5X in 2020 from around $5 billion to over $28 billion.
+Stablecoins have exploded in 2021.
+Total stablecoin supply has ballooned nearly 4x from $29 billion to start 2021 to over $110 billion as of July 2021.
 And for good reason.

 For starters, the growth of DeFi in summer 2020 likely would not have happened if stablecoins did not have sufficient liquidity in the market to counter the unpredictable pricing of other crypto assets.
 Stablecoins are key to making the sophisticated tools being built on top of blockchain technology attractive and usable for developers and traders alike.